melezhik/pjam-on-rails/README.md

 # pjam-on-rails

 Your perl applications builder.
-Yeah, this is the continues integration server for perl applications.
+Yeah, this is a continues integration server for perl applications.

 # Features
 * creates perl applications builds